iAbhishek91/aws-as-code/docs/FAQ.md

 In exam question will be mainly on the V2 version.

+- *Naming convention of AWS load balancer*?

+Max length 32 character.
+Cant start or end with -
+Must not begin with internal-

 - *Where do ELB sits at network level*?

 ELB can be both internal(private) or external(public).

+- *What are important configuration difference between Ext LB and int LB*?

+Ext LB can use IP address type as : "ipv4" or "dualstack", int LB can use IP address type as only "ipv4".

 - *What are health checks, and why its important in load balancers*?